shribr/kingoftokyo/css/legacy/README.md

 # CSS Architecture Overview

+> REFERENCE-ONLY: Files in this folder are retained for reference and historical context.
+They are NOT part of the active solution and should not be modified or imported into current builds.

 This document explains the layering and conventions introduced for improved maintainability.

 ## Layer Order (Load Sequence in `index.html`)